-The Transportation and Mobility Sub-Committee has sought to understand the key hindrances to mobility in Peoria’s underserved and disadvantaged areas.
-With that understanding, we are committed to enhancing the transportation infrastructure of our region in order to attract prospective businesses, match residents with available job openings, and bring prosperity to everyone.
-The Sub-Committee started its work by reviewing the available data regarding transportation disparities among Peoria citizens, noting serious issues with car ownership in an area that is heavily dependent on personal vehicle transportation.
+The Transportation and Mobility Workgroup has sought to understand the key hindrances to mobility in Peoria’s underserved and disadvantaged areas.
+With that understanding, it is committed to enhancing the transportation infrastructure of our region in order to attract prospective businesses, match residents with available job openings, and bring prosperity to everyone.
+The workgroup started its work by reviewing the available data regarding transportation disparities among Peoria citizens, noting serious issues with car ownership in an area that is heavily dependent on personal vehicle transportation.

-Our Sub-Committee will be working with like-minded local agencies to develop solutions to the identified problems.
-We have identified several local organizations to partner with on this initiative including Peoria County, Central Illinois Agency on Aging, Illinois Pupil Transportation Advisory Committee, Illinois Central College, Peoria Area Chamber of Commerce, Greater Peoria Economic Development Council, Tri-County Regional Planning Commission, Greater Peoria Mass Transit District (CityLink/ CityLift), and private organizations like Support A Friend Transportation.
+The workgroup will be working with like-minded local agencies to develop solutions to the identified problems.
+It has identified several local organizations to partner with on this initiative including Peoria County, Central Illinois Agency on Aging, Illinois Pupil Transportation Advisory Committee, Illinois Central College, Peoria Area Chamber of Commerce, Greater Peoria Economic Development Council, Tri-County Regional Planning Commission, Greater Peoria Mass Transit District (CityLink/ CityLift), and private organizations like Support A Friend Transportation.

-choose "Transportation and Mobility" when asked your preferred committee
+choose "Transportation and Mobility" when asked your preferred workgroup

 Transportation is a critical factor in accessing education, jobs and services that allow all residents to fulfill their potential.
 Peoria’s prosperity depends upon the ability of residents to travel to their places of work and of freight to move freely throughout the region.